 - Go jungle trekking.

-For a guest on a pre-paid full board holiday at one of the Cinnamons, the only extra expense will be personal spending like laundry, drinks and souvenirs, for which you could allow US$50 a day.
+For a guest on a pre-paid full board holiday at one of the Cinnamon Hotels and Resorts properties, the only extra expense will be personal spending like laundry, drinks and souvenirs, for which you could allow US$50 a day.
 Independent accommodation costs start from low budget guests houses at around US$35 a night to comfortable and secure Cinnamon rooms from $100 to $200 according to the season.
-Small, boutique hotels start at $250.

-- Go to Lipton’s Seat some 10km drive from the hill country town of Haputale (which can easily be visited if you are driving from Cinnamon Citadel in Kandy to Cinnamon Wild at Yala).
+Go to Lipton’s Seat some 10km drive from the hill country town of Haputale (which can easily be visited if you are driving from Cinnamon Citadel Kandy to Cinnamon Wild Yala).
 Sit where Sir Thomas Lipton sat and gaze over the hundreds of acres of tea.

 It depends on what tourists want, and when.
 Hikka Tranz by Cinnamon in Hikkaduwa is in the centre of the west coast surfing area, as well as ideal for snorkelling and diving and with a lively after-beach nightlife.
-Beruwela is more suited for families wanting a great hotel (Cinnamon Bey) with lots of facilities by the beach.
-At the Bentota Beach by Cinnamon, the atmosphere is more relaxed and traditional with a broad beach to stroll along and a beachside lagoon for splendid water sports.
+Cinnamon Bey Beruwela is more suited for families wanting a great hotel with lots of facilities by the beach.
+At the Bentota Beach, The Cinnamon Luxury Collection, the atmosphere is more relaxed and traditional with a broad beach to stroll along and a beachside lagoon for splendid water sports.
 Trinco Blu by Cinnamon at Trincomalee on the east coast is popular from May to October for its tranquil beach life.

 Sinhala and Tamil are the national languages with English spoken in the main towns and villages, especially where there are business or tourist areas.